help Organize an environmental action summit in South Africa

 WHAT THEY’RE SAYING

 ”I think that this internship was the perfect combo between working in an office, writing stuff, etc, and working on the ground.
-I've seen and learned so many things, it made me grow a lot.Juliette, FranceNGO Event Coordination internship, Cape Town
+I've seen and learned so many things, it made me grow a lot.Juliette, FranceNGO Event Management Internship, Cape Town

 - Help organize an event to reconnect people with nature and like-minded active citizens